speakeasy-api/openapi-directory/SDKs/github.com/ghes-2.22/1.1.4/go/README.md

 * `ReposCreateRelease` - Create a release
 * `ReposCreateUsingTemplate` - Create a repository using a template
 * `ReposCreateWebhook` - Create a repository webhook
-* `ReposDeclineInvitation` - Decline a repository invitation
+* `ReposDeclineInvitationForAuthenticatedUser` - Decline a repository invitation
 * `ReposDelete` - Delete a repository
 * `ReposDeleteAccessRestrictions` - Delete access restrictions
 * `ReposDeleteAdminBranchProtection` - Delete admin branch protection